turingschool/backend-curriculum-site/module4/projects/the-plan/index.md

 That way you can have a little leeway should you not get an interview one week.
 These interviews should not be terribly hard to get since they are only informational.

+### Blog Post (required)

+Keep fresh on things and keep your voice active in the community.
+This blogpost will be either the open-source contribution post, or a technical post (whichever you did not do for the portfolio in mod4).

 ## Assignments (complete 2)